 - Stairs (both up and down)

 - Walking uphill

 Ultrasound is pretty much the best choice imaging for gluteal tendinopathy.
-It is sufficient enough to assess for the integrity of the gluteal tendon complex and diagnose any tendon tears, and can assess deep enough to assess the bursae and potentially diagnose a case of trochanteric bursitis.
-MRI could be a next step option if needed but in most cases it really isn’t necessary.
+It is sufficient enough to assess the integrity of the gluteal tendon complex and diagnose any tendon tears, and can assess deep enough to assess the bursae and potentially diagnose a case of trochanteric bursitis.
+MRI could be a next-step option if needed but in most cases, it really isn’t necessary.
 Surgery isn’t an often picked intervention for cases of lateral hip pain let alone gluteal tendinopathy or trochanteric bursitis so the need for that further depth of information isn’t really there.